 Leg swelling and pain

 Shock and death (very rare)

 Your healthcare provider might advise this procedure if certain conditions apply to

 Transcatheter treatment is not the only kind of treatment for a blood clot.
-You must
+Your DVT

-blood clots are treated with medicines called blood thinners.
-These are given as an
+treated with medicines called blood thinners.
+These are given as an injection or through

 All treatments for blood clots have their own risks and benefits.
-Ask your doctor
+Ask your healthcare

-if surgical thrombectomy might be a good choice for you.
-You might find it helpful
+provider if surgical thrombectomy might be a good choice for you.
+You might find it

-to talk to a doctor who specializes in blood vessel problems.
-This type of doctor
+helpful to talk to a healthcare provider who specializes in blood vessel problems.

-What are the risks of percutaneous transcatheter treatment of deep venous thrombosis?
+What are the risks of percutaneous transcatheter treatment of DVT?